Neighbourhood Safety

 Walking home

-Request service when you are walking home late at night.
+Use when walking late at night.

 The Queen's SeQure app has a variety of services encouraging safety, including 'Walkhome', 'Friend Walk' and 'Safe Walk'.
 You can call Campus Security, 911, or Kingston Police directly through the app.